Harmeet-Dhillon/MultithreadLibrary/README.md

 2. Choice of Hashmap is good when there are large number of tasks but may be costly when tasks are fewer due to non-cache locality.
 3. When a task become ready,in taskpusher, for each dependent task we check same task again and again.Use of dependency graph can perform better.
 4. Too many moving variables at the same time ->> have to manage all of them making the system more complex.
+5. No sleep is controlled using Control Variables.